Harsh-Tuwar/Angular_App/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+In order to run this app, first download the directory in your local device.
+Open the app in Visual Studio Code and run npm install to install all the dependencies and then you are all set. run the app with ng serve --open.

+The live version of the application can be found on www.angular-app-htuwar.herokuapp.com